conical-class/ConicalClassification/README.md

 We calculate the frequency dictionary via the code found in genWordFrequencyDict.ipynb The dataset used for this task comes the word counts csv file that can be found here: https://www.kaggle.com/rtatman/english-word-frequency?select=unigram_freq.csv

-As Normal Exclusion is built the backbone of Foremans's Bi-Normal Separation paper, we build Normal Exclusion on his provided codebase (specifically the ficlearn subfolder) as well: https://github.com/dumoulma/fic-prototype
+As Normal Exclusion is built on the backbone of Forman's Bi-Normal Separation paper, we build Normal Exclusion on his provided codebase (specifically the ficlearn subfolder) as well: https://github.com/dumoulma/fic-prototype

 Place the file normalExclusion.py into the feature_extraction subfolder of ficlearn.
 A simple example showing how it can work within a one-class classification problem is provided in testNE.ipynb.